jmathai/elodie/Readme.md

 ### Usage Instructions

-You can view these instructions on the command line by typing `./elodie.py import --help`, `./elodie.py update --help` or `./elodie.py generate-db --help`.
+You can view these instructions on the command line by typing `elodie import --help`, `elodie update --help` or `elodie generate-db --help`.

 #### Import photos